 Google describes Meet as "a video meeting experience with one goal: make joining meetings effortless".
 The company wanted to improve Hangouts to make it easier and faster for people start and join video conferences.

-Hangouts Meet has a very light, fast interface and enables you to easy manage up to 250-person meetings.
+Google Meet has a very light, fast interface and enables you to easily manage up to 500-person meetings.
 To instigate meetings you originally needed to have a G Suite account, but Google is now making it available to everyone - with varying levels of functionality.
 You can find it at meet.google.com and it runs in the browser if you're using a PC.

 Google Chat is for chat communication around teams and projects

-Chat is "an intelligent communication app for teams that takes direct messaging in Hangouts and evolves it" says Google.
+Chat is "an intelligent and secure communications tool, built for teams.
+From direct messages to team chat rooms, Chat makes team communication easy and efficient." says Google.
 The idea behind it is that teams working on a project should be able to discuss tasks, share work, and more - it's more like Slack, really.

-Chat offers virtual rooms with threaded conversations and integration with other Google products, like Drive.
-Again, it's a simple and light interface so fast to use and you can find it at chat.google.com - although Chat is only available to G Suite users.
+Chat offers virtual rooms, threaded conversations, and integration with other Google products like Drive.
+Again, it's a simple and light interface so it's fast to use and you can find it at chat.google.com - although Chat is only available to G Suite users.

 How does Google Meet work?